The Pollinator Garden and Memorial Grove

 We’ll be applying for our Pollinator Garden to be recognized on the DSF’s David Suzuki Foundation’s Butterflyway Map, which recognize citizens and organizations growing highways of habitats for bees and butterflies across Canada.

-Annual Bioblitz
+Annual Bioblitz and BGC Bugtel Survey

 Helping Bumblebees at Risk